ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

 ## General guidelines to write programs
 ###  Be simple and readable
-The time you spend typing the programs is neglectable compared to the time spent reading them.
+The time you spend typing the programs is negligible compared to the time spent reading them.
 That's the reason why you save a lot of time if you work hard to optimize readability.